Jacques-François Menou

-Jacques-François de Menou, Baron of Boussay, later Abdallah de Menou, (3 September 1750 – 13 August 1810) was a French statesman and general of Napoleon during the French Revolutionary Wars, most noted for his role in the Egyptian Campaign conducted between 1798 and 1801.
+Jacques-François de Menou, Baron of Boussay (3 September 1750 – 13 August 1810) was a French Army officer and politician who served in the French Revolutionary and Napoleonic Wars.
+He is best known for his role in the unsuccessful French invasion of Egypt and Syria, where Menou converted to Islam and was renamed Abdallah de Menou.

 French Revolution

-Born in Boussay in central France to an ancient family, he had already attained the rank of Maréchal de camp in 1789, when he was elected by the Second Estate of the bailiwick of Touraine to the Estates General in 1789.
+Born in Boussay, Indre-et-Loire to an aristocratic family, he had already attained the rank of maréchal de camp in the French Royal Army in 1789 when he was elected by the Second Estate of the bailiwick of Touraine to the Estates General of 1789.
 He was a liberal nobleman and supported the reforms of the National Constituent Assembly, of which he was elected secretary in December and president for a standard two weeks term (27 March - 12 April 1790).
 He served as a member of the diplomatic committee.

-With the closing of the National Assembly in September 1791, he was employed as Maréchal de camp in Paris, and then to the Armée de l'Ouest.
+With the closing of the National Assembly in September 1791, he was employed as maréchal de camp in Paris, and then to the Army of the West of the French Revolutionary Army.
 He fought in the Vendée through 1793.

 Commander of one of the sections of Paris on 1 Prairial III (20 May 1795), he forced the rebellious Faubourg Saint-Antoine to capitulate.

-General in chief of the Armée de l'Interieur, he was denounced as a traitor, put on trial and acquitted in 1795.
+General in chief of the Army of the Interior, he was denounced as a traitor, put on trial and acquitted in 1795.

 Campaign in Egypt

 In 1798, Menou commanded one of the five divisions of the Armée d'Orient in Napoleon's campaign of Egypt.
 After the assassination of Jean-Baptiste Kléber (14 June 1800), Menou succeeded him at the head of Egypt as general in chief.
 He was not as popular as Kléber, and lacked support from the other officers.
 He married the daughter of a rich Egyptian, Zubaidah bint Muhammad El Bawwab, converted to Islam and was renamed Abdallah.

 On 21 March 1801, Menou commanded the French expeditionary force sent to repel British forces landing at La Muiron.
-The French were defeated and Menou withdrew to Alexandria, where he surrendered following the Siege of Alexandria on 30 August 1801.
+The French were defeated and Menou withdrew to Alexandria, where he surrendered to Anglo-Ottoman forces following the Siege of Alexandria on 30 August 1801.

 Menou was permitted to evacuate the remaining French forces, but handed over the Rosetta Stone in exchange, the discovery of which had been reported to him by Captain Pierre-François Bouchard; it was a vital key to understanding the lost language of hieroglyphics.